 SDL E-Mail Distribution List

 One way to keep informed about the Statewide Database Licensing Project is to subscribe to the SDL project's e-mail list, WALIBSDL, or to the State Library's eNewletter, WSL Updates.
 To subscribe to these and other WSL e-mail lists, visit the WSL e-mail distribution lists page.

 Training for products from other vendors available through group purchases sponsored by the State Library is generally available by contacting the vendor directly.
 Or Will Stuivenga can provide contact information.

 SDL Mission Statement

 Through Washington libraries, all Washingtonians will have access to a range of electronic database products with which to address their informational and educational needs.
 And, Washington libraries will be able to leverage their resources to gain more cost effective access to database products.

-SDL is a project coordinated by the Washington State Library to give Washington state citizens access to online commercial databases through their local libraries at a discounted cost.
+SDL is a project coordinated by the Washington State Library to give citizens of the State of Washington access to online resources, specifically commercial research databases, through their local libraries at a discounted cost.

-With guidance from the project's steering committee, the project uses federal LTSA grant funds to underwrite expensive licenses to full-text magazine and newspaper databases.
+With guidance from the project's steering committee, the project uses federal LSTA grant funds to underwrite expensive licenses to full-text magazine and newspaper databases.
 Initiated in 1998, this project pays one half the annual costs.
 Libraries' local funds pay the rest.
-Local library shares are determined by the statewide advisory committee.
+Local library costs are set using formulas established by the statewide advisory committee.